pandas-dev/pandas/doc/source/internals.rst

 - ``TimedeltaIndex``: An Index object with ``Timedelta`` boxed elements (impl are the in64 values)
 - ``PeriodIndex``: An Index object with Period elements

-These are range generates to make the creation of a regular index easy:
+There are functions that make the creation of a regular index easy:

 - ``date_range``: fixed frequency date range generated from a time rule or DateOffset.
 An ndarray of Python datetime objects